grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ## OS fine-tuning

-The following OS changes for GNU/Linux allow k6 to use the **full network capacity** of the machine for maximum performance.
+The following OS changes for GNU/Linux let k6 use the **full network capacity** of the machine for maximum performance.

 ```bash
 sysctl -w net.ipv4.ip_local_port_range="1024 65535"